-For the New Area CertificationCertification, the Project Developer shall provide justification that the new areas meet the applicability conditions (see new requirement above) that were set during the Initial CertificationProject Design Certification.
+For the New Area Certification, the Project Developer shall provide justification that the new areas meet the applicability conditions that were set during the

+Project Design Certification.

-In case 'new' Leakage scenarios are created, the process for Project Design Certification Initial Certification shall be followed.
+In case 'new' Leakage scenarios are created, the process for Project Design Certification shall be followed.